 Despite the recent changes to Andorra’s tax system, the corporate tax rates are still regarded as some of the most competitive in the world—much lower when compared to France (25%) and Spain (25%).
 Companies in France making under €38,000 can pay as little as 15%, which is still a lot more than what you’d end up paying in Andorra.

 It is also worth noting that companies based in Andorra are not responsible for withholding tax from dividends, nor are they responsible for income paid to non-residents.
 With benefits like these, it’s little wonder more and more people are looking to establish to establish a company in Andorra.

 While on the subject of corporate tax rates, let’s discuss capital gains taxes.
 In Andorra, the capital gains of both individuals and companies are treated like any other form of income.
 Because of this, the nominal capital gains tax rate is the same as the corporate tax rate, which is 10%.

 Bear in mind, you will not pay tax on gains from selling shares if your ownership of the said company comprises less than 25% of the total shares.

 What does this mean for buying and selling stocks?
 Well, the system works in your favour.
-You can buy and sell a majority of stocks without having to pay tax on the profits.
+You can buy and sell stocks without having to pay tax on the profits (provided you keep them within the 25% margin mentioned above).
 This is a lucrative proposition for day traders.

 Real Estate Tax

-In many countries, the sale of real estate can incur heavy taxation.
+In many countries, the sale of real estate can be subject to heavy taxation.
 That’s not the case in Andorra.
-Apart from the 4% Property Transfer Tax, profits earned from the sale of real estate are taxed on a very fair sliding scale.
+Apart from the 4% property transfer tax, profits earned from the sale of real estate are taxed on a very fair sliding scale.

 The real estate tax is subject to change based on the duration of property ownership.
 To summarise:

-The system is designed to discourage individuals from buying and selling a property without any intention of actually living in their homes.
-The government’s main focus is to attract people who want to be contributors to the economy so that the place can thrive with activity.
+The system is designed to discourage individuals from buying and selling a property without any intention of actually living in it.
+The government’s main focus is to attract people who want to actively contribute to the economy, so that the place can thrive.